AndreyArthur/nvimrc/README.md

-## My Personal Neovim Configuration
+## Neovim Configuration

-This config was written from scratch by myself, it provides lsp support, completion, a fantastic syntax highlighting, file tree, fuzzy finding, git integration and the most important, a fancy appearance for neovim.

-## Plugins that I use

-- `Lazy` - The plugin manager itself.
-- `Fugitive && GitSigns` - Provides git integration.
-- `Telescope` - Provides live grep, fuzzy finding, buffers navigation, etc.
-- `LuaLine` - Fancy info lines.
+Personal neovim configuration, written from scratch.

+### Features it has

+- File browser, fuzzy finding and live grep.
-- `Treesitter` - Provides awesome syntax highlighting.
+- Syntax highlighting.
+- Diagnostics, completion and linting.
+- Git integration.
+- AI integration.

+### Features it hasn't

+- File Tree.
+Use netrw or telescope file browser.
+- Autopairs.
+Don't you know how to type?
+- Snippets.
+Because they're annoying.

 ## Screenshot